How long will it take to wrap my vehicle?

 Can I wax a vinyl wrap?

 We do not suggest waxing your wrap because it can damage vinyl.
-Adding a protective wax finish to paint may protect it from exposure but not wrap.
+Adding a protective wax finish to paint may protect it from exposure but not wraps.

 How much does a car wrap cost?

-Car wrapping price depends on multiple factors like size of the car, wrap type, material, customizations, and labor.
-It can be as low as 450$ and can go more than $10,000, you can request a quote at 647-559-5939 for exact pricing information.
+Car wrapping price depends on multiple factors like the size of the car, wrap type, material, customizations, and labour.
+It can be as low as 450$ and can go more than $10,000, you can request a quote at 416-746-1381 for exact pricing information.
+For factors that determine the cost of a vinyl wrap read our guide to vehicle wrap cost.

 How to remove car wrap?

-The removal of car wrap involves multiple steps.
+The removal of the car wrap involves multiple steps.

 Where to buy vehicle wrap?